-I read aloud to all my classes because I'm convinced that reading aloud is one of the best tools we have to help children learn to read.
+I read aloud to all my classes because reading aloud is simply one of the best tools we have to help children learn to read.
 Reading is, arguably, the single most important skill a child learns in school.

 In 1985, the commission [on Reading, organized by the National Academy of Education and the National Institute of Education and funded under the U.S. Department of Education] issued its report, Becoming a Nation of Readers.
 Among its primary findings, two simple declarations rang loud and clear: